The managing director of education-based business the Holmes Group, Gaye Dixon, is paying entrepreneur Susan Alberti $12 million for a Toorak mansion.

-Adult education has become a lucrative business in Victoria.
-Holmes College is one of the biggest colleges, and rivals CAE (Centre for Adult Education) and Carrick Institute of Education are both expanding, having opened new schools in and around the city.
+Adult education has become a lucrative business in Victoria; Holmes College is one of the biggest schools, rivalling CAE (Centre for Adult Education) and Carrick Institute of Education.

-Kay & Burton director Ross Savas, who was marketing the property, declined to comment when contacted by Secret Agent.
-Ms Dixon declined to return calls.
+Kay & Burton director Ross Savas, who was the last listing agent, declined to comment when contacted by Secret Agent.

-Heyington Hall was completely refurbished by Dansu Constructions managing director and Footscray Football Club president Susan Alberti over 10 years, from 1996.
+Heyington Hall was refurbished by Dansu Constructions’ managing director and Footscray Football Club president Susan Alberti over 10 years from 1996.

-Ms Alberti is believed to have moved to an apartment in Toorak with new husband and long-time friend Colin North.
+Ms Alberti is believed to have relocated to a nearby apartment with partner Colin North.